-Planning is underway for a new desalination plant at Sleaford Bay, about 20 kilometres south of Port Lincoln.
+Planning is underway for a new desalination plant near Port Lincoln.
 In consultation with the community, including Traditional Owners, we are working to provide the 35,000 customers across the Eyre Peninsula with another, supplementary source of water, taking pressure from groundwater in the Uley South Basin and other groundwater systems.

 Water Supply On

 - 18/06/2020 03:05 PM - We are attending to an incident in Arthurton with no interruption to the water supply.
 The safety of our crews and customers comes first, and we always aim to minimise inconvenience by restoring services as quickly as we can.
 Reference Number WO: 07505663.